 Proper accuracy testing requires more time, better conditions, and a variety of ammo to test with.
 Not to mention a competent shooter behind the trigger.
 And as we all know, my rifle won’t necessarily shoot like yours, even with the same components.
 This wasn’t meant to be a match rifle though, it only needs to be good for 1″ and 2″ steel spinners out to about 50 yards.
 And it does that with bulk ammo easily enough.
 Given that, I’m not sure if it’s worth the time and effort to test for a “favorite” ammo.
 But I may revisit the accuracy issue when it warms up.
 I’m just happier to hear lead on steel, as opposed to obsessing over tiny holes in paper.

 It cycles well enough with factory magazines, but not with aftermarket ones.
-And there was maybe one or two out of 25 rounds giving me trouble with a failure to fully extract.
+And there were maybe one or two out of 25 rounds giving me trouble with a failure to fully extract.
 This isn’t a huge concern, but something I’ll continue to look into.
 I have a 110 round GSG drum, which I used for reliability testing.
 Even my Charger can rapid-fire 100 rounds without failure.
 This rifle refuses to play nice with the drum.
 I cannot get two consecutive shots without a failure to feed, or failure to eject.
 Whether that’s due to the receiver or the drum remains to be seen.
 But the drum works fine in three other rifles.
 In my opinion, a reliable rifle (not a match rifle) should be able to cycle nearly any ammo, out of all factory and quality aftermarket magazines.
 So there may be a follow up if I can improve reliability.

 There is a bit of compromise with any takedown rifle.
 We’re giving up potential accuracy in exchange for actual convenience.
 And a takedown that has acceptable accuracy is mighty convenient.
 If you’re building a rifle for hunting, plinking, target practice, or as a “truck gun” or part of your bug out bag, they have their place.